Healthy Homes Assessment Homedale

 Draught Stopping Homedale

-Draughts can lead to lower temperatures in houses.
-A cold house will cost more to heat, which means wasting money and energy.
+Draughts may lead to low temperatures inside households.
+A cold house is more expensive to heat, resulting in wasted money and energy.

-There is no need to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the structure when the home gets warmer and cooler, so that they are able to be closed and opened rather than sticking.
-We will test the windows and doors in the Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps in the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the building when the household warms and cools so that they are able to be closed and opened rather than being stuck.
+We will inspect every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections